RyanBeatty/CS420-FileSystems/README2.md

 ----Testing-----

 #########
-makedir.c
+rmakedir.c
 #########

 * Tests that a userland process can create a new directory and create and open a file within that directory by using a relative path for the file.

 files to cp over:
-/test/makedir
+/test/rmakedir

 to run:
-./nachos -x makedir
+./nachos -x rmakedir
 ./nachos -l 		// print filesystem

 *****output****